 Build wise, they are both extremely light high quality plastic, that bend over breaking, so you don’t need to worry about them randomly breaking like some cheap plastic headphones.
 As I’ve said before on the other plastic headphones, lightness is a big comfort factor.
 They have soft velvet ear cups, which let your ears breathe well preventing them from getting all hot and sweaty.
 These don’t really block out sound though, but that isn’t really a con. some people want sound blocking but others don’t, so its just preference.
 They overall give a comfortable experience great for long gaming sessions.

-The main thing about these is the sound quality.
-They give audiophile tier sound quality in a pair of gaming headphones.
+These headphones give audiophile tier sound quality in a pair of gaming headphones.
 The downloadable software can be used to chose between a few fixed EQ presets and turning surround on and off, which can also be done on the USB dongle.
-I personally prefer the ability to customize my EQ presets, but this ensures that your EQ presets are quality.
+I personally prefer the ability to customize my EQ presets, but this ensures that your EQ presets are quality, and is still better than none.

-The other important factor to these headphones are the microphone.
-It is easily one of the best microphones you can get built into a headset.
-It might not be this little thing that folds into your ear cup when not in use, but the performance is phenomenal.
+These headphones also have a great microphone.
+It is easily one of the best microphones you can get built into a gaming headset.
 When not in use, it can be folded up, which clicks in to place and mutes the microphone.
-If you are or want to be a streamer, the microphone is good enough, where the other headphones it is generally recommended that you get a separate microphone.
+If you are or want to be a streamer, the microphone is good enough, so you don’t need to worry about buying an external desk microphone.
+Although later on for maximum streaming quality you will still want a desk mic.

 Overall I don’t believe there’s truly a “best” pair of gaming headphones.
 It all just comes down to what you need and your preference.
 If you have any questions or comments feel free to comment below and thanks for reading.